 The Scroll Loop You Don’t Notice

-There’s a specific pattern that ComfortZoneCheckin calls the Inspiration Loop, when what starts as legitimate research or reference-checking quietly becomes 40 minutes of passive scrolling without you realizing it.
+There’s a specific pattern that ComfortZoneCheckin calls the Inspiration Loop – when what starts as legitimate research or reference-checking quietly becomes 40 minutes of passive scrolling without you realizing it.
 You didn’t decide to waste time.
 You just drifted, and by the time you looked up, the session was gone.

 This is one of the hardest things for a standard blocker to address, because it doesn’t happen at the moment you open an app.
 It happens 20 minutes in, when you’ve crossed the invisible line between purposeful browsing and passive consumption.
+Understanding what’s actually triggering your focus loss is often the first step that makes every other tool more effective.

 What Actually Helps: A Comparison